-- .1 The minimum width for grass boulevard shall be 1.0m, 1.5m or greater preferable.
-Maximum slope for lawns to be 3:1. - .2 The minimum width for shrub or ground cover beds shall be 0.6m, 1.0m or greater is preferred.
-Maximum slope for shrub or ground cover beds to be 2:1. - .3 Median areas narrower than 3m from curb face to curb face shall be paved with an exposed aggregate concrete finish, to be approved by the City Engineer. - .4 Landscaped median areas wider than 3.0m shall have a 0.5m width exposed aggregate splash apron to be constructed in accordance with Standard Drawing No. P-4. - .5 The minimum width of boulevards for tree planting shall be 1.85m measured from face of curb.
+- .1 The minimum width for grass boulevard shall be 1.0 m, 1.5 m or greater preferable.
+Maximum slope for lawns to be 3:1. - .2 The minimum width for shrub or ground cover beds shall be 0.6 m, 1.0 m or greater is preferred.
+Maximum slope for shrub or ground cover beds to be 2:1. - .3 The minimum width for a landscaped median shall be 2 m from curb face to curb face.
+This will allow for the minimum 1 m wide planting bed and 0.5 m wide splash aprons to be constructed in accordance with Standard Drawing No. P-4 and Standard Drawing No. CS-7.
+(REVISED MAY 2020) - .4 Median Islands narrower than 2 m from curb face to curb face shall be poured with a broomed or stamped finish in accordance with Standard Drawing No. CS-7.
+(REVISED MAY 2020) - .5 The minimum width of boulevards for tree planting shall be 1.85 m measured from face of curb.